 Is there any debris or grease build-up in the locking mechanism?
 It's best to clean it out before winter is here.
 Grease build-up can freeze and removing the build-up will make it easier to inspect for possible damage or cracks.

-Pay careful attention to the yoke tips, cam profile, yoke shaft, secondary lock, release handle, kingpin locking jaws.
+Pay careful attention to the yoke tips, cam profile, yoke shaft, secondary lock, release handle, and kingpin locking jaws.

 Inspect the bracket liners and replace anything worn or damaged.
 These should be replaced every 300,000 miles for standard operation and every 180,000 miles for heavy usage.